rpstreef/openapi-tf-example/README.md

 - Create a free AWS account (requires credit card) [here](https://aws.amazon.com/)
 - Finally, download the [AWS CLI tool](https://aws.amazon.com/cli/)
 - Setup your AWS local profile, see [this](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) guide how it's done.
+- Manually setup an AWS S3 Bucket for Terraform state storage.

 ## To get the API running
 If you meet all the pre-requisites, do the following